7ian0108/COMP9993/README.md

 The main goals are:

 - Compress graph-structured solutions (molecular graphs, TSP tours) into a **latent representation** with **GraphVAE**.
-- Train **diffusion models** (DDPM/DDIM style) in this latent space to generate new valid structures.
+- Train **diffusion models** (DDPM, DDIM style) in this latent space to generate new valid structures.
 - Evaluate the pipeline on:
   - **QM9, ZINC** molecular datasets (graph reconstruction).
   - **TSP-20, TSP-50, TSP-100** (tour generation, GAP metric).